 Defective products can come in many shapes and forms.
 From simple household items used to make life easier, to larger purchases, such as a car or other sophisticated machinery.
 If not made to standards, people become injured.
 Consumers should be able to buy products confidently without worries they will get hurt.
 Examples of defective products include:

-Other examples of products that can contain defects include tobacco products, e-cigarettes, medical products, medical devices, and products containing asbestos.
+Other examples of products that can contain defects include tobacco products, e-cigarettes, medical products, medical devices (such as recalled Philips CPAP devices), and products containing asbestos.